-Sound, timely and well-designed economic policy-making can benefit from economic research.
+Sound, timely and well-designed economic policy-making can benefit enormously from economic research.

 My main research areas are macroeconomics, public economics and labor and demographic economics.
-Examples include fiscal policies, taxation, public expenditures and pensions, debt, unemployment, retirement or informal labor markets.
-In addition, from the beginning I have been interested in international economics, such as trade or competitiveness.
-Several of my projects have been borderline cases between different fields in economics or between economics and political science.
+Examples include fiscal policies, taxation, public expenditures and pensions, debt, unemployment, retirement, and informal labor markets.
+In addition, from the beginning I have always been interested in international economics, such as trade and competitiveness.
+Several of my projects have been borderline cases between different fields in economics, or between economics and political science.

-Regarding the methodologies, I primarily use quantitative macroeconomic modeling techniques, such as D(S)GE models, New Keynesian models or models with overlapping generations.
-Nonetheless, I am familiar with (macro)econometrics, in particular, (S)VAR, time series or panel econometrics.
+Regarding the methodologies, I primarily use quantitative macroeconomic modeling techniques, such as D(S)GE models, New Keynesian models, and models with overlapping generations.
+Nonetheless, I am familiar with (macro)econometrics, in particular, (S)VAR, time series, and panel econometrics.